isabelleting/Real-Time-Bus-Tracker/README.md

 ## How To Run

-After cloning this repo, add your Google Maps API Key to the index.html file and load in a browser window to check the current location of Boston's buses.
+After cloning this repo, add your Google Maps API Key to the index.html file and your MBTA API key to the mapanimation.js file, load the index.html file in a browser window to check the current location of Boston's buses.

-## Future Roadmap
+## Roadmap of Future Improvements

 I would like to have this generate a map with real time MTA data for the NYC subway and buses.
 And have the data update truly live rather than every 15 seconds.